-Taken together, our results reinforce the evidence a hierarchical regulation of glucocorticoid passage through the placenta primarily CBG-binding, but ultimately subjected to placenta.
+Taken together, our results reinforce the evidence of a well-orchestrated hierarchical regulation of glucocorticoid passage through the placenta that is sex-specifically affected by antenatal stress.
+This regulation relies primarily on CBG-binding, but is ultimately subjected to modulations of pathways on the placental levels, for example in response to stress.